 ADaPT provides training in digital literacy, communications, research, business financials, career skills, and more, and helps new grads compete for paid work placements (not guaranteed).

-ADaPT is offered via two streams: Online (self-directed learning) and Live Virtual (a combination of self-directed and instructor-led learning).
+ADaPT is offered via two streams: Online (self-directed learning) and Virtual Classroom (instructor-led).
 Preference is not guaranteed, though we will aim to accommodate your selection.

 Once a week, a virtual check-in session is held for all participants.
 These group sessions are facilitated by a staff member and hosted via Zoom.
 These are an opportunity for participants to clarify their learning and to network amongst each other.